 (d) The negotiation history, including meeting times and locations.

 (e) A statement concerning the differences existing between the parties, including relevant documentation and arguments concerning matters to be mediated.

-(f) The other party to the negotiation shall provide a written response within seven calendar days of the request for mediation to the chief of the telecommunications section of the commission's legal department and to the chief of the telecommunications section of the utilities department.
+(f) The other party to the negotiation shall provide a written response within seven calendar days of the request for mediation to the chief of the telecommunications section of the commission's legal department and to the chief of the telecommunications and technology division of the rates and analysis department.
 The response to a request for mediation shall be simultaneously served upon the telephone company requesting the mediation.